Wildwood schools to keep Warriors name

 “Wildwood Public School students will benefit from being included in education that speaks to rich cultural heritage and social justice for this longtime marginalized race,” reads an announcement from the school district.
 “NAGA makes a clear distinction between the uses of a mascot versus a logo and argues that striking Native American imagery from popular culture further discredits their importance in United States history.”

-School Superintendent J. Kenyon Kummings did not immediately respond to a request for comment Tuesday morning, but comments from him were included in the prepared statement.
+Superintendent J. Kenyon Kummings did not respond to a request for comment Tuesday morning, but comments from him were included in the statement.

 “The process was helped by the fact that the Wildwood Public School District has not had a mascot (costume) for over two decades,” he said.
 “Whenever the Board of Education’s use of Native American Imagery has come into question, the position has been that any exploration into changes to the district's branding should be made in collaboration with the school community in consultation with representatives of Native American Indian communities.
 The board kept its word and in doing so found additional cultural and educational benefits for our students."

-Opponents of the use of Native imagery in sports have argued that it presents a warped view of native life and puts American Indians in the past, like Vikings or Spartans, or presents them as similar to animals, like Tigers or Mustangs.
-The National Congress of American Indians resolution argues that the images and names commodifies Native history, hurts Native children and offers a distorted view of Native cultures past and present.
+Opponents of the use of native imagery in sports have argued it presents a warped view of native life and puts American Indians in the past, like Vikings or Spartans, or presents them as similar to animals, like Tigers or Mustangs.
+The National Congress of American Indians resolution argues the images and names commodify native history, hurt native children and offer a distorted view of Native cultures past and present.

 Troiano said he agrees there were problems with the former names of the professional sports teams in Cleveland and Washington, and that he understands why some may take offense at cartoonish mascots or the use of stereotypes.
 But he said school sports teams are named to inspire the students and the community, usually after an ideal to be sought after.